Working with GordonWeddingFilms

 -

 - The narrative approach is built around real audio.
 Vows, speeches, and natural exchanges become the backbone of the film.
 The editing is structured to create an emotional progression, almost like a short documentary.
 This approach works particularly well for multi-day weddings, destination events, or couples who want a deeper, more personal film.
+Narrative films are deeper and audio-led.

 In both cases, the goal remains the same: creating a film that feels coherent, intentional, and meaningful over time.

+The narrative approach is designed for couples who want to tell a deeper story across multiple moments, while the classic approach suits those who prefer a refined and natural documentation of the wedding day itself.
 I’ve had the opportunity to share more in-depth thoughts on this approach in a podcast conversation, where I discuss storytelling, connection, and the way each film is built from the ground up.

 After the wedding